 What will it cost to install a PTG system on a tractor?

-We say “invest” because you will recover the costs of installing a CTIS on your tractor.
-Remember the potential ROI, according to Michelin, the owner of PTG, a central tire inflation system can deliver:
+According to Michelin, the owner of PTG, a central tire inflation system can deliver:

 Extend Inflation System Benefits to Implements